Events and news

 Part 1: Foucault in Research and in Class: Teachers & Students Talk

-In the first part, teachers and researchers from the Faculty of Social and Cultural Studies will exchange views with each other and with students on the influence of Foucault on their own work: How have we received his work?
-Which text has influenced us in particular?
+In the first part, teachers and researchers from the Faculty of Cultural Studies will exchange views with each other and with students on the influence of Foucault on their own work: How have we received his work?
+Which text has particularly influenced us?
 How have we used Foucault in teaching and research?
 What does his work mean for cultural studies?
-The discussion took place as part of the Master seminar "Foucault's Futures: Reading and Reception Forty Years After" conducted by Estela Schindel.
+The discussion will take place as part of the seminar "Foucault's Futures: Reading and Reception Forty Years After".

 Part 2: Foucault in Central and Eastern Europe: Readings and Reception

-This panel examined the reception of Foucault's work in Central and Eastern Europe.
-What particular readings, debates and uses did his work provoke in Eastern European countries against the background of their specific political, cultural and intellectual histories: What are the characteristics of this reception?
+This panel will examine the reception of Foucault's work in Central and Eastern Europe.
+The discussion will range from an assessment of Foucault's years in Warsaw to the particular readings, debates and uses that his work has provoked in Eastern European countries against the background of their specific political, cultural and intellectual histories: What are the characteristics of this reception?
 How was it conditioned by the specific historical and political context?
 How did Foucault's tools contribute to thinking about local social transformations?
-Which approaches and concepts have received broad attention so far and what future research perspectives have Foucault's writings opened up?.
+Which approaches and concepts have received broad attention so far and what future research perspectives have Foucault's writings opened up?

 Magdalena Nowicka-Franczak (Łódź)